-Business owners face numerous struggles when it comes to attracting new customers, and one of them is mastering Search Engine Optimization (SEO).
-Although many business owners believe their social media postings will improve their SEO, this actually isn’t the case.
+Practice owners face numerous struggles when it comes to attracting new patients, and one of them is mastering Search Engine Optimization (SEO).
+Although many practice owners believe their social media postings will improve their SEO, this actually isn’t the case.
 Search engines like Google, Bing, and Yahoo aren’t concerned about what is posted through Facebook or Twitter, but that doesn’t mean your social media has no effect on your SEO ratings.
 It just means the relationship is more complicated.

 It’s easy to tell when someone is writing naturally, and when they start keyword stuffing.
 There’s a difference between someone saying, “Penny loves these delicious organic dog treats” and “These delicious organic dog treats are so delicious and organic, filled with organic dog treat goodness.”
 The key is not to place too many keywords in the actual content and to focus more on elements that will attract an audience on your chosen social media platform.

 If you have concerns about writing, remember that creating content and working with social media becomes easier the more you practice.
 If you are struggling, it is possible to hire a freelancer or part-time employee to generate the following for you.
 Once a practice owner has managed to cover their fundamentals, all that is needed is to create some form of social media content that will attract the desired demographic.

 With pets, finding a demographic is easy.
 If a practice sells HVAC equipment, it can be a little more difficult to support SEO with social media.
 To properly do so, it’s important to do a little research into who currently buys products and what type of content they enjoy.
 Silly contests or posts that ask questions and link back to the website tend to be good options, so don’t be afraid to experiment.